-The Key Learning Objectives Assessment information and associated Counseling Program Competency Rubrics were created to meet CACREP accreditation standards, and to provide a systematic and holistic means for assessing students' competencies as they progress through their program of study.
-The Counseling Program Competency Rubric is a 14-item (KLOA)/fourlevel rubric.
+Key Learning Objectives Assessment (KLOA) / Competency Rubrics their program of study.
+The Counseling Program Competency Rubric is a 14-item (KLOA)/four-level rubric.
 Each item (KLOA) of the rubric is aligned with the eight core counseling competencies and other specialty area competencies.
-Each item (KLOA) is associated with specific courses and Key Assessment assignments, as well as other assignments, that students must successfully complete to demonstrate they have attained the knowledge and skills required for each KLOA.
-The Key Assessment assignment is the major assignment that demonstrates overall proficiency in that course.
-Students upload their Key Assessment assignment to their TEVERA account where it is scored according to a CACREP aligned rubric.
-At the end of each semester, the counseling faculty will meet to assess each students' progress in relation to their respective program competency rubric based upon each students' performance on the associated Key Assessment assignments and other assignments listed in the KLOA, Course Alignment, and Key Assessment Assignment table (available on the Counseling Program website).
+Each item (KLOA) is associated with specific courses, Key Assessment assignments, and other assignments that students must successfully complete to demonstrate they have attained the knowledge and skills required for each KLOA.
+The Key Assessment assignment is the primary assignment that demonstrates overall proficiency in that course.
+Students upload their Key Assessment assignment to their TEVERA account, where it is scored according to a CACREP-aligned rubric.
+At the end of each semester, the counseling faculty will meet to assess each student's progress in relation to the counseling program competency rubric based on each student's performance on the associated Key Assessment assignments and other assignments listed in the KLOA, Course Alignment, and Key Assessment Assignment table (available on the Counseling Program website).
 This provides an objective means for assessing students' overall knowledge and skills for each KLOA.